vaishdho1/Leetcode_problems/README.md

 # Leetcode_problems
-## Solutions to some of the leetcode problems solved
+### Solutions and approach to some of the leetcode problems

 #### 1) Path_sum_II